Harmony's Education Centre caters for many different aspects of education of children and young people.

 Creative Arts Therepies - by Charlotte Hardick

-We are thrilled to share that amongst the unique services we offer here at Harmony we are now offering Creative Arts Therapies to our young people.
-Charlotte is a newly qualified HCPC registered Dramatherapist having qualified from the MA Dramatherapy programme at the University of Roehampton.
+Amongst the unique services we offer here at Harmony are Creative Arts Therapies for our young people.
+Charlotte is an HCPC registered Dramatherapist having qualified from the MA Dramatherapy programme at the University of Roehampton.
 Charlotte has a range of experience working with children and young people from her work with WAM CAMHS, Slough Borough Council's Engage Service, Camp Mohawk and Autism Berkshire.

 What's Dramatherapy we hear you ask!
 Dramatherapy uses a range of healing artistic interventions to facilitate creativity, imagination, learning, insight and growth.
 Want to know more?
 Give us a call to talk through what you're after or to arrange a meeting with Charlotte.